 High Desert Test Sites is a non-profit support entity for artists whose practices explore the intersection between contemporary art and life at large.
 Part of the HDTS mission includes "learning from what we are not."
 HDTS programs include guides to the high desert's cultural test sites, immersive excursions, solo projects, workshops, publications, and residencies.

 The name Joshua Tree refers to both the National Park, and a small unincorporated town and its surrounding community.
-The community of Joshua Tree sits roughly in the middle of the Morongo Basin -- a long basin that is traversed from west to east by a single highway called Hwy 62 (also known as 29 Palms Hwy).
+The community of Joshua Tree sits roughly in the middle of the Morongo Basin — a long basin that is traversed from west to east by a single highway called Hwy 62 (also known as 29 Palms Hwy).
 Each community in the Morongo Basin has a distinct character.
 Joshua Tree is considered to be made up of rock climbers, new-agers, hippies, and people from LA (or other urban areas) who own desert weekend retreats or run Airbnb businesses.
 Twenty years ago Joshua Tree consisted mostly of ramshackle homestead cabins and a few small businesses that would close during the hottest months of the summer.
-Now Joshua Tree has become a major tourist destination and is flooded with vacationers during busy seasons in the spring and fall.
+Now Joshua Tree has become a major tourist destination and is flooded with vacationers year-round.

 Morongo Valley is the gateway town to the Morongo Basin.
 It is the most western of the small of communities along Hwy 62, and the first that you enter after coming up the grade.
 The topography in Morongo tends to be hillier and has more vegetation.
 It is home to the Morongo Preserve, a lush oasis that has water even during the warmer months of the year.
 One of our favorite businesses in Morongo is Holly's Trading Post where you will find all sorts of amazing vintage artifacts from all over the world for incredibly reasonable prices.
 After Holly's don't forget to stop at Cactus Mart for the best selection of succulents and cacti in the larger Morongo Basin.